KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 ## 3.1 Arrays

-Arrays are in general arrangements / sequences of things
+Arrays are, in general, arrangements / sequences of things

 You can think of them as a freight train of shipping containers, as we used to think of them when we learned that variables are a container that holds data of a certain type.
-Arrays and our metaphoric trian have much in common:
+Arrays and our metaphorical trian have a lot in common:

 - The **train** has **many wagons**** of the **same type** (e.g. shipping container) in a **fixed order.**